Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdbool.md

 # StdBool

-This module can be imported individually or as a part of the _Standard Environment_.
+This module can be imported directly or as a part of the `StdEnv` module.
 It provides definitions for logical operations.

-Although the size of the module is small compare to other primitive data types provided by CLEAN, this module is still quite important, on the account that it defines _logical equivalence_.
+Although the size of the module is small compare to other primitive data types provided by CLEAN, this module is still quite important, on the account that it defines `logical equivalence`.

 That is correct, without this module, CLEAN has no idea how to perform one of the most fundamental operation is Boolean algebra.